-Procedures Performed on NOMMA's Contracts:
+8. Procedures Performed on NOMMA's Contracts:

-15. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
-Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, and:

-Performance: Obtained a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period and selected 5 contracts for testing.
-Obtained management's representation that the listing is complete.
+- A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Obtain management's representation in a separate letter that the listing is complete.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: - Performance: Obtained a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period, and received management's representation in a separate letter that the listing is complete.
+Noting only 2 contracts for the year, both were selected.

-Procedures Performed on NOMMA's Contracts: (Continued)
+8. Procedures Performed on NOMMA's Contracts: (Continued)

-a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
+i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.